 You diligently go to the gym and lead a generally healthy lifestyle, so you deserve a glass of wine at the end of the day, right?
 After all, endurance athletes seem to swear by beer as a post-race recovery drink.
 But does drinking alcohol negate your workout gains?
 Here, we explore the effect alcohol has on your fitness progress.

 PERFORMANCE AND STRENGTH

 It’s an odd pairing, sure, but indulging in a 16-ounce IPA probably won’t negate all that hard work you just put in.
 If your goal is increasing performance and strength, it’s best to limit your alcohol intake after working out, even if you don’t eliminate it entirely.
-Alcohol can slow your protein synthesis, the process in your body that aids muscle growth, and can increase dehydration.
+Alcohol may slow your protein synthesis, the process in your body that aids muscle growth, and can increase dehydration.
 The amount that muscle synthesis will be affected is negligible with low to moderate consumption.
 However, large amounts of alcohol have been shown to reduce muscle protein synthesis more significantly and lower testosterone levels which also plays a role in muscle growth.

 But studies have shown moderate drinking, usually defined as one drink for women and two drinks for men, showed almost no difference in recovery.
 It also may depend on how physically fit you are, how hydrated you are, how often you normally drink and whether you’re a man or a woman.